borntofrappe/game-development/07 Pokemon/Pokemon — Assignment/README.md

 }
 ```

-And with this structure, the `ipairs` iterator is able to loop through the stats in order.
+With this structure, the `ipairs` iterator is able to loop through the stats in order.

 ```lua
 for i, increment in ipairs(increments) do